sukobuto/aurelia-tinymce-sample/README.md

 The sample application with Aurelia and TinyMCE

-You can see how to insert images into by your own TinyMCE plugin.
+You can see how to insert images by your own TinyMCE plugin.

 [DEMO](http://aurelia-tinymce-sample.sukobuto.com/)